 If you type “vacuum pump devices for erection problems” in your Web browser, all kinds of mail-order products will come up.
 Before you buy, make sure that the device:

 The reason a pop-off valve is needed is because a device that applies too much pressure can actually cause injury to the penis.
-Also check with your health insurance to see which products are covered.
+Also check with your health insurance provider to see which products are covered.

-Your loved one should also tell his doctor if he:
+Before using a device your loved one should check with the doctor if he: